Custom Login

 With custom login, user management is entirely handled by the developers.
 In CloudBase, custom login does not require a separate registration process.
 When users use custom login for the first time, the corresponding CloudBase user will be automatically created.

-- Create a user account in your system
+- Create a user account in your user system

 - Use the CloudBase server-side SDK to issue a Ticket for the user